How to Compost Food & Tips

 Have you been thinking about starting to compost your food scraps but do not know where to start or have some concerns?
 Some common misconceptions about composting are that it will smell bad, be messy, and be too complicated.
 If you are not sure what you are doing, these misconceptions may be true, but we are here to help you get started and compost the right way.

-Composting your food scraps will help you to have less food waste and reduce your landfill contributions.
+Composting your kitchen scraps will help you to have less food waste and reduce your landfill contributions.
 It can also benefit your lawn, flower garden, or vegetable garden.
 Before you just start piling your scraps together there are some things that you need to know.

 Types of Compost